Help safeguard your business with garage repair shop insurance.

-Insurance as unique as the vehicles you work on.
+Insurance that’s as unique as the vehicles you work on.

 As useful as standard business insurance policies may be, they aren’t always adequate for the specific risks that a garage repair shop faces.
-What sets your business from others primarily is that you work on and store your customers’ vehicles.
-This exposes your garage repair shop to many risk factors, but having the right policy in place can protect your business.
+What sets your business apart from others is that you work on and store your customers’ vehicles.
+This exposes your business to many risk factors, but having a garage repair shop insurance policy in place may help protect your business.

 Different risks than most other businesses.

 At the simplest level, you need to be protected against damage to customer vehicles stored on your premises, whether it is from fire, vandalism, theft, or other hazards.
-You might only be doing a couple of hundred dollars worth of work on a car, but if you have to spend tens of thousands replacing it, the effects could cripple your business.
+You might only be doing something as simple as an oil change for a car, but if you have to spend tens of thousands replacing it, the effects could cripple your business.

 Your repair shop may be susceptible to many risks, such as claims due to bodily injury, property damage, personal injury, and more.
 For example, if a customer accidentally trips and falls while on the premises of your repair shop, you can become exposed to a potential lawsuit and held financially responsible for any injuries that result from the accident.

 Commercial general liability insurance is an absolute necessity for every repair shop.
 This type of protection provides broad coverage for premises, operations, completed operations and advertising, and personal injury.
 It will also pay to defend any covered lawsuit or action regardless of its merit.
 Coverage can be purchased as a separate policy and can be tailored to your specific needs.